jlangch/venice/doc/readme/intro-functional.md

 ### Pure Functions

-A function is pure if its output is determined only by its input values, without observable side effects.
+A function is pure if its output is determined only by its input values, without observable side effects (e.g. doing I/O, altering global vars, no internal state, ...).
 This means the function's behavior is consistent and doesn't rely on or alter the program state.

 Pure functions are easier to reason about, test, and debug.
 They also enable better optimization by the compiler.